orcunbaslak/pvmodule-el-deduplicator/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPL v3 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact